Acupressure Therapy for Wellbeing Practitioners

 Acupressure therapy offers a natural and effective way to address everyday ailments.
 By applying pressure to specific acupressure points, you can alleviate symptoms and promote overall wellbeing.
 Here are some common acupressure points for everyday ailments:

-- Headache: The acupressure point between the thumb and index finger can help relieve headache pain.
+• Headache: The point between the thumb and index finger can help relieve headache pain.

-- Low Back Pain: The acupressure point located in the middle of the lower back, about two finger-widths away from the spine, can provide relief for low back pain.
+• Low Back Pain: The point located in the middle of the lower back, about two finger-widths away from the spine, can provide relief for low back pain.

-- Motion Sickness: The acupressure point located on the inner wrist, about three finger-widths below the crease, can help alleviate symptoms of motion sickness.
+• Motion Sickness: The point located on the inner wrist, about three finger-widths below the crease, can help alleviate symptoms of motion sickness.

 By focusing on these points, you can effectively manage everyday ailments and improve your own wellbeing.